alliecatowo/recipe-bot/README.md

 - 📥 **Download Instagram Content**: Fetch videos and captions from Instagram posts.
 - 📝 **Markdown Output**: Save recipes as easy-to-read `.md` files.
 - 🧠 **AI-Powered**: Leverages OpenAI's Whisper for transcription and GPT for recipe generation.
+- 👀 **Recipe Viewer**: View and edit saved recipes using a simple CLI interface.
 - ☁️ **Cloud Storage**: Store audio files and recipes in Firebase Storage.
 - 📊 **Metadata Management**: Use Firestore to manage metadata and associations.